luisgls/SOPRANO/README.md

 # SOPRANO: Selection On PRotein ANnotated regiOns
-SOPRANO was developed to analyse selection in specific regions of the genome.
-It uses a VEP annotated file to estimate ON-target dN/dS values and OFF-target dN/dS values.
-Two input files are mandatory:
+SOPRANO method was developed to quantify selection in specific regions of the genome (Zapata et al, in revision).
+It calculates ON- and OFF-target dN/dS using a set of annotated somatic point mutations and a genomic coordinates file.

 ##### a) The set of mutations (missense/truncating) and their respective functional annotation using ensemblVEP.
-Mutations can be filtered a priori for specific purposes (i,e,   mutations leading to a neoantigen, mutations in non-expressed regions)
+Mutations can be filtered a priori by the user (i.e.   only using , mutations in non-expressed regions)

 ##### b) The set of transcript coordinates where selection will be estimated.
 ON-dN/dS is the value calculated inside the coordinates provided using a 192-trinucleotide correction signature obtained "on-the-fly" from the input mutation file.
 Alternatively, the user can provide a pre-calculated trinucleotide mutation frequency file.
 Importantly, ON dN/dS and OFF dN/dS (the portion outside the coordinates provided) will be calculated only in transcripts defined in this file.